 Here are some tips for conducting interviews using your prototype:

-- Write 5 – 10 questions to ask, and allow yourself to ask new questions in the moment
+Write 5 - 10 questions to ask, and allow yourself to ask new questions at the moment

 Ready to start your prototyping process?